What grades are offered at the school?

 Yes, a limited amount of need-based tuition assistance is available.

 Do you allow students to enroll in classes on an a la carte basis?

-No, students enroll in a complete set of subjects by grade.
+No, students enroll in the complete regimen of liberal arts by grade.

 Is the school a not for profit entity?